5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 > ⚠️ **DO NOT APPLY AUDIO OR LEGACY USB PATCHES ON macOS 26.4 BETA 1**
 >
 > Do **NOT** apply audio or legacy USB patches with OCLP-MOde until macOS 26.4 Beta 1's **Kernel Debug Kit (KDK)** is released!
-> macOS 26.4 Beta 1 is **not compatible with older KDK versions** and won't boot after patching audio
+> macOS 26.4 Beta 1 is **not compatible with older KDK versions** and won't boot after patching audio.

 ### Before you begin
 ⚠️ The built-in Samsung PM981a NVMe that comes with the system is NOT compatible with macOS.
 You _must_ use a different NVMe!